Avian influenza (bird flu)

 Some LPAI virus such as subtypes H5 and H7 can become HPAI viruses when they move from wild birds to poultry.

-H5N1 is a subtype of HPAI which causes serious disease in poultry, wild birds and some species of wild mammals globally.
+H5N1 is a subtype of HPAI that causes serious disease in poultry, wild birds and some species of wild mammals globally.
 No one has detected it in birds in Australia to date.

 Scientists think that all bird species can be affected by HPAI H5N1, and they have found it in 50 species of mammals.